Keyboards for Chromebooks and Chromeboxes

 Keyboards for Chromebooks

 Chromebooks have a unique keyboard layout unline Windows laptops and MacBooks.
 When Google designed the keyboard for Chrome OS devices like Chromebooks and Chromeboxes, they changed a few keys.
 For example, the Caps Lock key a Search key on a Chromebook.
-The traditional function keys (F1 - F12) have unique icons and functions on Chrome devices as well.
+The traditional function keys (F1 - F12) have unique icons and functions on Chrome devices as well, including dedicated keys for taking screenshots.
 Recently, Google has also added a Google Assistant button where a Windows key would be on most keyboards.

 Chromebook Keyboard